 When baby is born, he only has 2/3 of his blood is in his body.
 The remaining 1/3 remains in his umbilical cord and placenta.
 This blood does not flow into baby until the last stage of labor.
 What is the last stage of labor?
 It is that period of time after baby is born until […]

-I Had Hyperemesis Gravidarum: 3 times Tara Carpenter, NC., CPES.
-I had severe morning sickness, a.k.a. hyperemesis gravidarum (HG), with all three of my pregnancies and each was worse than the one before ….
-12 weeks with my first son, 15 weeks with my daughter that I miscarried, and the full 40 weeks with […]
+My Experience Having Hyperemesis Gravidarum Three Times Tara Carpenter, NC, PES.
+I had severe morning sickness, a.k.a. hyperemesis gravidarum (HG), with all my pregnancies; each one worse than before.
+12 weeks with my first, 15 weeks with my second, and the full 40 weeks with my third.
+Labor was easy compared to weeks and months […]